-4. Give support to the South Carolina state and national Woman Active for Christ.
+- Give support to the South Carolina state and national Woman’s Auxiliaries (Women Active for Christ).

 ARTICLE III – DISTRICT CONFERENCE OR ASSOCIATION MEMBERSHIP

-2. If the State Executive Committee deems it necessary and makes the request, the Executive Committee of the petitioning conference/association must meet with the committee so that membership eligibility can be determined.
+- If the State Executive Committee deems it necessary and makes the request, the Executive Committee of the petitioning conference/association must meet with the committee so that membership eligibility can be determined.

-4. The initial reception of a district conference/association into membership in this State Association shall be for one year under the watch care of this body.
+- The initial reception of a district conference/association into membership in this State Association shall be for one year under the watch care of this body.

-5. After the initial one year watch care period and upon recommendation of the State Executive Committee for such, the respective conference/association is eligible for full membership by vote of the body.
+- After the initial one-year watch care period and upon recommendation of the State Executive Committee for such, the respective conference/association is eligible for full membership by vote of the body.

 The State Association of Original Free Will Baptists, Inc. in their 2002 annual session moved to withdraw fellowship from any church or conference which licenses, ordains, or recognizes a sexually fallen pastor.
 Withdrawing fellowship from a conference or church means that they cannot be seated at the State Association meeting; thus, they will have no voting privileges nor can their ministers or delegates serve on boards of the State Association during the breach of fellowship.
-If they maintain this policy for four months after action by the State Association, they will no longer be considered a part of the South Carolina State Association of Original Free Will Baptists, Inc..
+If they maintain this policy for four months after action by the State Association, they will no longer considered a part of the State Association.

 ARTICLE IV – REPRESENTATION TO THE STATE ASSOCIATION

-Representation to this association shall consist of delegates duly appointed or elected by the local church and local conference/association, all ordained and licensed Free Will Baptist ministers, and all members of standing boards or committees, who are of a good report in their church and conference/association of which they are members.
+SECTION ONE: Representation to this association shall consist of delegates duly appointed or elected by the local church and local conference/association, all ordained and licensed Free Will Baptist ministers, all ordained deacons, and all members of standing boards or committees, who are of a good report in their church and conference/association of which they are members.

 SECTION FOUR: Finances

-1. Each local conference/association shall be represented to this association with a fee designated by the South Carolina State Association of Original Free Will Baptists, Inc. at each previous annual meeting.
+- Each local conference/association shall be represented to this association with a fee designated by the State Association at each previous annual meeting.
 This fee must be paid before a conference/association or its local churches can represent to this association.
-The conferences and associations must be seated and must have submitted their fee and reports for the previous year before their members are allowed to be nominated or to continue to serve in any standing board or standing committee in the State Association.
+The conferences and association must be seated and must have submitted their fee and reports for the previous year before their members are allowed to be nominated or to continue to serve in any standing board or standing committee in the State Association.
 Those serving on standing boards or standing committees without meeting these requirements shall be replaced.

-3. Monies received through representation fees shall be used to pay the representation fee of this State Association to the annual National Association, to meet the operational expenses of this association, and to advance its work.
+- Monies received through representation fees shall be used to pay the representation fee of this State Association to the annual National Association, the meet the operational expenses of this association, and to advance its work.